-The Provost's Office is currently developing a comprehensive retention/degree completion program for the campus.
-The plan will focus on five areas of practice, process, and policy that both scholarly and practitioner research have shown to have great impact on degree completion and retention.
+The Provost's Office has been developing a comprehensive retention/degree completion program for the campus.
+The 2014 plan is now available online.
+The plan focuses on five areas of practice, process, and policy that both scholarly and practitioner research have shown to have great impact on degree completion and retention.
 These five areas are: Student Preparedness, Enrollment Policies, Financial Aid Policies and Incentives, Advising & Student Support, and Curriculum Structure & Delivery.

-Initial draft proposals--intended to initiate campus wide conversation and input--have been developed for the five areas and two initiatives, articulating the specific items for action for the area/initiative to move it forward successfully.
-These initial draft proposals are being presented to the campus community for feedback and comment via focus groups and online surveys, and input from Faculty Senate.
-This feedback/commentary will be incorporated into the draft proposals and result in a final version of the plan for presentation to the Board of Regents at its December 2013 meeting.
+Initial draft proposals--intended to initiate campus wide conversation and input--were developed for the five areas and two initiatives, articulating the specific items for action for the area/initiative to move it forward successfully.
+These initial draft proposals were presented to the campus community for feedback and comment via focus groups and online surveys, and input from Faculty Senate.
+This feedback/commentary was incorporated into the draft proposals and resulted in a final version of the plan for presentation to the Board of Regents at its December 2013 meeting.

-The primary goal of each initial draft proposal is to identify and inventory 4-6 key actions we should do or are doing, but need to expand or improve upon.
-They are intended to initiate the campus wide conversation and produce a plan which will then go forward for implementation.
+The primary goal of each initial draft proposal was to identify and inventory 4-6 key actions we should do or are doing, but need to expand or improve upon.
+They were intended to initiate the campus wide conversation and produce a plan which would then go forward for implementation.
 A formatting model for these proposals comes from the "Advising and Student Support Services" section of the University of Texas at San Antonio's "Four-Year Graduation Rate Improvement Plan," the relevant pages of which can be found on the Resources page.